ginarice136/notes/README.md

 5. Stay organized: Keep your code, project files, notes, etc., well-organized and easy to find.
 Using version control, like Git, can also help with this.
 6. Learn and grow: Always be learning and improving your skills.
 Read blogs, watch tutorials, attend workshops, or join a community to stay up-to-date on new technologies and best practices.
 7. Communicate: Collaborate with your team and others to share knowledge, ideas,and feedback.
 Open communication can lead to better solutions and a more enjoyable work environment.

+# 2024-03-07
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to more complexity, harder-to-maintain code, and potentially introduce bugs.
+It suggests programmers should focus first on writing clear, correct, and easily understandable code, and optimize only when profiling indicates a specific need for improvement.
+This principle encourages good design choices and clarity in coding, which are often more critical than micro-optimizations early in development.